Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 	echo 'level <level>' >/proc/acpi/ibm/volume

 The <level> number range is 0 to 14 although not all of them may be distinct.
-To unmute the volume after the mute command, use either the up or down command (the level command will not unmute the volume), or the unmute command.
+To unmute the woke volume after the woke mute command, use either the up or down command (the level command will not unmute the woke volume), or the unmute command.

-You can use the volume_capabilities parameter to tell the driver whether your thinkpad has volume control or mute-only control: volume_capabilities=1 for mixers with mute and volume control, volume_capabilities=2 for mixers with only mute control.
+You can use the woke volume_capabilities parameter to tell the woke driver whether your thinkpad has volume control or mute-only control: volume_capabilities=1 for mixers with mute and volume control, volume_capabilities=2 for mixers with only mute control.

-If the driver misdetects the capabilities for your ThinkPad model, please report this to ibm-acpi-devel@lists.sourceforge.net, so that we can update the driver.
+If the woke driver misdetects the woke capabilities for your ThinkPad model, please report this to ibm-acpi-devel@lists.sourceforge.net, so that we can update the woke driver.

 There are two strategies for volume control.
-To select which one should be used, use the volume_mode module parameter: volume_mode=1 selects EC mode, and volume_mode=3 selects EC mode with NVRAM backing (so that volume/mute changes are remembered across shutdown/reboot).
+To select which one should be used, use the woke volume_mode module parameter: volume_mode=1 selects EC mode, and volume_mode=3 selects EC mode with NVRAM backing (so that volume/mute changes are remembered across shutdown/reboot).